jayzheng98/jayzheng98.github.io/_projects/project2.md

 ## Design
 ### Overview
 **1.** The review article "[Recent Progress of Using Knowledge Graph for Cybersecurity](https://www.mdpi.com/2079-9292/11/15/2287)" provides us with a general architecture with 4 dimensions of KG:
- - *On the basis of this template, we are going to transform the raw data of each dimension into **graph structure**, and eventually merge them together to construct the knowledge graph*

 <div align="center"> <img alt="p2-8" src="https://github.com/jayzheng98/jayzheng98.github.io/blob/master/images/proj2-8.png?raw=true" width="540px"> </div><br>

+**2.** On the basis of this template, we are going to transform the raw data of each dimension into **graph structure**, and eventually merge them together to construct the knowledge graph

 ### Knowledge data
 **1.** Knowledge data from [ATT&CK](https://attack.mitre.org/), [CAPEC](https://capec.mitre.org/), [CWE](https://cwe.mitre.org/) , [CVE](https://nvd.nist.gov), [MITRE Engage](https://engage.mitre.org/) and [D3FEND](https://d3fend.mitre.org/) are already linked together by researchers from MIT as an [open source](https://github.com/ALFA-group/BRON) graph "[BRON](https://arxiv.org/pdf/2010.00533.pdf)".
 The graph structure of BRON's main part is shown below: